Debt Management

 Repayment Plans

-Once you've got a grip on the big debts messing with your budget, it's time to plan your repayment method.
+Once you've got a grip on the significant debts messing with your budget, it's time to plan your repayment method.
 There are two main strategies to consider: the avalanche and snowball methods.

 The debt avalanche method is a savvy strategy for paying off debts faster.
 You make the minimum payments on all your debts, but any extra money goes to the debt with the highest interest rate.
 Crush that high-interest debt first, then move on to the next one.
 By targeting the highest-interest debt first, you slash total interest and fast-track your journey to financial independence with consistent payments.
 Debt avalanche minimizes overall interest and speeds up your path to debt freedom.
 The downside to this approach is it typically takes longer to reach your milestone, so if you need little wins along the way, this may not be the best approach for you.